DumbergerL/instagram-posts/README.md

-# Instagram Posts of Macro-Influencers in Dezember 2019
+# Instagram Posts of Macro-Influencers in December 2019

 ## Data